mapbox/rio-merge-rgba/README.md

 ### Why windowed and why write to disk?

 Memory efficiency.
-You'll never load more than `(len(sources) + 1) * blockxsize * blockysize` pixels into numpy arrays at one time.
+You'll never load more than `2 * blockxsize * blockysize` pixels into numpy arrays at one time, assuming garbage collection is infallable and there are no memory leaks.

-While this does mean reading and writing to disk more frequently, having spatially aligned data with identical block layours (like scenetifs) can make that as efficient as possible.
+While this does mean reading and writing to disk more frequently, having spatially aligned data with identical block layouts (like scenetifs) can make that as efficient as possible.
 Also...

 ### Why only RGBA?